 The Group's net assets position is dominated by the balances held within trade and other receivables.
-These balances include credit hire and credit repair debtors, together with disbursements paid in advance which support the portfolio of ongoing claims.
-The gross claim value of trade receivables totalled £325.3 million in 2021, rising from £262.6 million in 2020.
-In accordance with our income recognition policies, a provision is made to reduce the carrying value to recoverable amounts, the net balance increasing to £146.4 million (2020: £119.6 million).
-This increase reflects the recent trading activity and strategy of the Group and is in line with management expectations given that throughout the majority of 2021 the legal services teams have been operating within COVID-19 restrictions and there have been periods when capacity within the court system has been significantly hampered.
-The increase has been primarily funded from the significant rise in cash collections seen year on year as well as additional facilities secured from our two principal working capital funders.
+These balances include credit hire and credit repair debtors. together with disbursements paid in advance which support the portfolio of ongoing claims.
+The gross claim value of trade receivables totalled £393.6 million in 2022, rising from £325.3 million in 2021.
+In accordance with our income recognition policies, a provision is made to reduce the carrying value to recoverable amounts, the net balance increasing to £165.4 million (2021: £146.4 million).
+This increase reflects the recent trading activity and strategy of the Group and is in line with management expectations given that the Group continued to be impacted during 2022 by delays in capacity within the court system, albeit this continues to improve.
+The increase has been primarily funded from the significant rise in cash collections seen year on year as well as additional facilities secured from Blazehill Capital Finance Limited.

-In addition, the Group has a total of £39.4 million reported as accrued income (2020: £27.1 million) which represents the value attributed to those ongoing hires and claims at the year end, the number of vehicles on the road in particular increasing significantly during the year.
+In addition, the Group has a total of £54.7 million reported as accrued income (2021: £39.4 million) which represents the value attributed to those ongoing hires and claims at the year end, alongside growth in the number of ongoing claims within the Housing Disrepair team.